cj1128/handmade-hero/README.md

 - Prevent player from "jumping" when he goes up/down stairs
 - Define `SpeculativeCollide` to prevent hero from stepping out the stair and jumping into the stair
 - Add `zFudge` when rendering

+### Day 76: Entity Heights and Collision Detection

+- Take into account `z` in `MoveEntity`.
+Remember to set height for walls.
+- Change `TileDepthInMeters`, currently it's just the same as `TleSizeInMeters`.
+- Modify `RectanglesIntersect`
+- Define `AddGroundedEntity`
+- TODO: need to fix the rendering!